Playing It Straight: Adaptations

-In week three, Lee was not allowed to reveal his sexuality on being voted off, in order that Marco's sexual orientation stayed secret.

-In week five, Alex won the contest to dress Zoe and received a dinner date with her.
-On their date, Alex decided to confess to Zoe that he was gay, as a result of which she eliminated him that week.

-Zoe picked Ben and it was then revealed that he was gay.
-Ben offered Zoe the prize money, and she decided to split it evenly with him.
-She stated that even though he was gay she was still glad she chose him.

-Series 2 (2012)

 In October 2011, it was announced that Channel 4 had ordered a full second series.
 This time the location was set in Spain and the new series was hosted by T4 presenter, Jameela Jamil and comedian Alan Carr provided the narration.
 The prize fund was decreased 50% to £50,000 (£25,000 each).
 The second series made its debut on 9 January 2012 at 9pm on E4.
 The series was set at a Spanish hacienda - Hacienda de los Hombres.
 The series was also aired on Channel 4's teen-strand, T4 on Saturdays.